-According to “Project Know, Understanding Addiction“, it is estimated that nearly one out of every 13 Americans suffer from a problem with alcohol.
-And while we would love to believe that each one of these 1 in 13 individuals fully recognize the problem and are fully committed treating their condition, the truth is, while 1 in 13 may have an issue with alcohol, far fewer than 1 in 13 are going to be willing to “acknowledge” that they have an issue.
+According to “Project Know, Understanding Addiction“, it is estimated that nearly one out of every 13 Americans suffers from a problem with alcohol.
+And while we would love to believe that each one of these 1 in 13 individuals fully recognizes the problem and are fully committed to treating their condition, the truth is, far fewer than 1 in 13 are going to be willing to “acknowledge” that they have an issue.

 And this disconnect…

 Between those who have a problem with alcohol and those who understand and “admit” that they have a problem with alcohol can often come to a “head” when applying for life insurance.
 Even if you are choosing to apply for a Life Insurance Policy without a Medical Exam.

 This is why in this article, we’re going to discuss how alcohol use can affect the outcome of one’s life insurance application as well as address some of the most common questions we receive from our clients who do have a history of alcohol abuse.

 Topics that will be addressed in this article will include:

 - Factors that affect life insurance eligibility.

 - Ways life insurance companies can learn about one’s alcohol use.

 - Four “groups” of applicants with a history of alcohol abuse

 - Qualifying for coverage with a history of alcohol abuse.